DETAILED ACTION

 With respect to claim 5 Grundy discloses that the shelter plate comprises aluminum [column 6 lines 30-47].

-With respect to claim 8 Grundy discloses that the airflow structure comprises a plurality of openings [reference character 35 and 35’] disposed along an inner peripheral surface of the housing and configured to deliver air from left-to-right or right-to-left along the inner peripheral surface of the housing [see Fig. 3].
+With respect to claim 8 Grundy discloses that the airflow structure comprises a plurality of openings [reference character 35 and 35’] disposed along an inner peripheral surface of the housing and configured to deliver air from left-to-right or right-to-left within an interior space of the housing containing the plurality of shelves [see Fig. 3].

 Claim(s) 21-25 and 29-30 is/are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Grundy (US 5,944,602).

-With respect to claim 21 Grundy discloses a cooling station comprising: a housing having an inner wall surface [reference characters 40 and 40’] and an upper side [at reference character 29, where the housing is open to airflow]; a plurality of shelves [reference character 37] attached to the inner wall surface of the housing and configured to receive a plurality of substrates [reference character 31]; a shelter plate [reference character 47] disposed over the open upper side of the housing and configured to reduce heat loss of an upper substrate of the plurality of substrates; wherein an air gap [reference character 45] extends vertically between the open upper side of the housing and the shelter plate, and an airflow structure [reference characters 53, 53’, and 52] in the housing and configured to control an air circulation in the housing.
+With respect to claim 21 Grundy discloses a cooling station comprising: a housing having an inner wall surface [reference characters 40 and 40’] and an upper side [at reference character 29] and an open lower side [at reference character 66] such that the housing is an open enclosure where air can flow in and out through the open upper side and the open lower side [see response to arguments above], where the housing is open to airflow]; a plurality of shelves [reference character 37] attached to the inner wall surface of the housing and configured to receive a plurality of substrates [reference character 31]; a shelter plate [reference character 47] disposed over the open upper side of the housing and configured to reduce heat loss of an upper substrate of the plurality of substrates; wherein an air gap [reference character 45] extends vertically between the open upper side of the housing and the shelter plate, and an airflow structure [reference characters 53, 53’, and 52] in the housing and configured to control an air circulation in the housing.

 With respect to claim 22 Grundy discloses that a horizontal cross section of the housing is polygonal [see Figs. 4-5].